thsant/add256/README.md

 ### Why was the dataset created?

-Embrapa ADD 256 (*Apple from Drones Detection — 256 × 256*) was created
+Embrapa ADD 256 (*Apples by Drones Detection Dataset — 256 × 256*) was created
 to provide images and annotation for research on *apple detection in orchards for UAV-based monitoring in apple production.

 ### What (other) tasks could the dataset be used for?